Master of Arts Degree in Conflict, Peace and Security (MCPS)

-Admission to the Master’s Degree in Conflict, Peace and Security requires a good Bachelor’s Degree (second class lower or better).
-Applicants with Third Class must have at least two (2) years relevant working experience and may be required to undergo interview.
+Admission to the Master’s Degree in Conflict, Peace and Security (Evening and Weekend options) requires a good Bachelor’s Degree (second class lower or better).
+Applicants with Third Class must have at least two (2) years relevant working experience and may be required to undergo an interview.
 Basic understanding and comprehension of English is required.

 For other details about the course, contact the Registry on telephone +233(0)206752054; +233(0) 54 8335027 / e-mail: Margaret.Sosuh@kaiptc.org, Ruth.Frimpong@kaiptc.org.